EOSIO/eosio-explorer/docs/pages/block-list-page.md

 The block list page contains a visualization of the blocks being produced by the currently running `nodeos` instance.
 It will show up to a maximum of the latest **100** produced blocks.

+Optionally, you can choose to change the number of blocks to display on this list to 10, 20 or 50 blocks at the bottom of this page.

 ## Block List

 A panel containing a dynamic table which continuously updates by polling the MongoDB instance for blocks produced by the currently running `nodeos` instance.
 Each row on this list contains the following information: